-The trailer has been released for highly anticipated British comedy drama The Duke ahead of its release in UK cinemas next year.
+Highly anticipated British comedy drama The Duke was released in cinemas in the UK on 25th February 2022.
 The comedy drama, starring Academy Award winners Jim Broadbent and Helen Mirren, is a moving true story that celebrates a man who was determined to live a meaningful life.
 Directed by BAFTA Award Winner Roger Michell, from a script by Richard Bean and Clive Coleman, The Duke filmed in Leeds, Bradford and London with finance, crew and locations support from Screen Yorkshire.
 The Duke garnered 5 star reviews from The Guardian and The Daily Telegraph and has proved to be a number one box office smash since its release in the UK.

 In 1961, Kempton Bunton, a 60-year old taxi driver, stole Goya’s portrait of the Duke of Wellington from the National Gallery in London.
 It was the first (and remains the only) theft in the Gallery’s history.